Nkasa Lupala is located on Lupala island in Namibia's Caprivi Strip...

 Nkasa Lupala Tented Lodge: Our full report

-Nkasa Lupala Tented Lodge is located on Lupala Island, on the boundaries of Mamili National Park in Namibia’s Caprivi Strip.
-It is a fairly new lodge, and so none of the team at Expert Africa has visited yet.
+Nkasa Lupala Tented Lodge is located by the river on the beautiful and peaceful Lupala Island, on the boundaries of Mamili National Park in Namibia's Caprivi Strip.
+The nearest lodge to the park, it is a fairly new lodge, having opened in 2011.

-Linked to the rooms by a network of pathways is a central communal area with a bar, a dining room, a lounge, and a viewpoint.
+Linked to the rooms by a network of pathways is a central three storey communal area with a bar, a partially undercover dining room, a comfortable lounge, and a viewpoint on the top floor.
+The campfire is also raised up over the river on the deck here.
+The whole main area looks out over the river and game is frequently spotted from up here.

 The lodge tries to be eco-friendly and uses solar power to heat the water and for electricity.
 To compliment this, the lodge has been designed to blend into the surroundings as much as possible.

-Boat cruises are also possible here, and these take place in the Kwando-Linyanto Delta.
+Boat cruises are also possible here, and these take place in the Kwando-Linyanti Delta.
 Here it is possible to see waterbuck, reedbuck, sitatunga and lechwe.

 Ideal length of stay: 2-3 nights

 Directions: Nkasa Lupala is about 75km from Kongola and 130km from Katima Mulilo.
-Self-drivers should park their car in Sagwali village, where a 4WD will be sent the 11km from the lodge to pick you up.
+Self-drivers should park their car in Sangwali village, where a 4WD will be sent the 11km from the lodge to pick you up.
+The C49 from Kongola is currently in a bad state so extra time and care is needed to drive it.
+However, the road is slowly being tarred, so once this is complete the drive will be easy one.

 Food & drink

-Attitude towards children: Nkasa Lupala is not recommended for small children because the camp is unfenced.
+Attitude towards children: Nkasa Lupala accepts children, but do not recommend that children under 16 stay here because the camp is unfenced and game frequently wanders through.

 Property’s age restrictions: There are no age restrictions here.

-Generally recommended for children: Due to the unfenced nature of the camp, Expert Africa would not recommend Nkasa Lupala for young children.
+Generally recommended for children: Due to the remote and unfenced nature of the camp, Expert Africa would not recommend Nkasa Lupala for young children.

 Notes: Children must be under parental supervision at all times.